Saymos/wallet-extended/README.md

 - Comprehensive validation and error handling for API requests
 - Detailed error responses with appropriate HTTP status codes
 - Full test suite including unit tests and integration tests with concurrency testing

+## Test Coverage and Strategy

+The wallet application maintains high test coverage (94%) to ensure reliability and robustness.
+The test approach includes:

+1. **Unit tests** for isolated components
+2. **Integration tests** that test components with their dependencies

+### Test Coverage Strategy

+We prioritize stable, reliable testing over artificially inflated coverage numbers.
+The test suite is designed to:

+- Verify core business logic through standard unit tests
+- Test transaction functionality and concurrency with integration tests
+- Validate exception handling through dedicated test cases

+The functionality previously tested with complex mocking techniques is now fully covered by integration tests (TransactionDirectTest, DirectExecutionExceptionTest, and TransactionServiceIntegrationTest) that provide more reliable testing.

+### Running Tests

+- To run all tests: `mvn test`
+- To run specific tests: `mvn test -Dtest=TestClassName`
+- To generate coverage report: `mvn clean verify`

+The coverage report is generated in `target/site/jacoco/index.html` and can be viewed in any browser.